puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 ### Behavior

-Puppet compares the **control expression** to each of the **cases,** in the order they are listed.
+Puppet compares the control expression to each of the cases, in the order they are listed (except for the `default` case, which always goes last).
 It will execute the block of code associated with the **first** matching case, and ignore the remainder of the statement.

-* Basic cases are compared with [the `==` operator][equality] (which is case-insensitive).
-* Regular expression cases are compared with [the `=~` operator][regex_compare] (which is case-sensitive).
-* The special `default` case matches anything, but only if none of the other cases match.
+Case statements will execute a _maximum_ of one code block.
 If none of the cases match, Puppet will do nothing and move on.

-Case statements will execute a maximum of one code block.
+See "Cases" below for details on how Puppet matches different kinds of cases.

+#### When Used as a Value

+In addition to executing the code in a block, a `case` statement is also an expression that produces a value, and can be used wherever a value is allowed.

+The value of a `case` expression is the value of the last expression in the executed block, or `undef` if no block was executed.

 ### Control Expressions

-The control expression of a case statement may be any fragment of Puppet code that resolves to a normal value.
+The control expression of a case statement can be any expression that resolves to a value.
 This includes:

 * [Variables][]
 * [Expressions][]